-- Discretionary administrative determinations by SHA, or to consider general policy issues or class grievances - Determination that the unit does not comply with SHA's NSPIRE including space requirements for family size, that the owner failed to maintain the unit in a decent, safe, and sanitary manner in accordance with the NSPIRE (including all services, maintenance, and utilities required under the lease). - Decision to exercise any remedy against the owner under an outstanding contract, including the termination of Housing Assistance Payments to the owner - Decision not to approve a family's request for an extension of the term of the Voucher issued to an assisted family which wants to move to another dwelling unit with continued participation - Establishment of SHA schedule of utility allowances for families in the program - Disapproval of unit or lease
+- Discretionary administrative determinations by SHA, or to consider general policy issues or class grievances - Determination that the unit does not comply with SHA's Housing Quality Standards including space requirements for family size, that the owner failed to maintain the unit in a decent, safe, and sanitary manner in accordance with the Housing inspection standards (HQS or NSPIRE), (including all services, maintenance, and utilities required under the lease). - Decision to exercise any remedy against the owner under an outstanding contract, including the termination of Housing Assistance Payments to the owner - Decision not to approve a family's request for an extension of the term of the Voucher issued to an assisted family which wants to move to another dwelling unit with continued participation

+- Establishment of SHA schedule of utility allowances for families in the program - Disapproval of unit or lease

-When the SHA determines that a family should be terminated from the program, SHA will notify the family of their proposed termination in writing.
+When the SHA determines that a participant should be terminated from the program, SHA will notify the participant of their proposed termination in writing.
 The notice will contain:

-- Reason(s) for and timing of termination, - The date the proposed action will take place - Procedure for requesting a hearing if the family does not agree with the decision - Tenant Protections under VAWA.
+- Reason(s) for and timing of termination, - The date the proposed action will take place - Procedure for requesting a hearing if the participant does not agree with the decision - Tenant Protections under VAWA.

-Time limit for requesting a hearing: The family must submit the written request for an informal hearing within 10 business days of the date of the termination notice.
+Time limit for requesting a hearing: The participant must submit the written request for an informal hearing within 10 business days of the date of the termination notice.